getartistry/artistry/wp-content/plugins/premium-addons-for-elementor/readme.txt

 * 20+ Fully Customizable Elementor add-on widgets.
 * Options panel for enabling desired widgets only for faster performance.
 * Free Support through online forums and our Facebook group.
+* Fully Responsive and Cross Browser Compatible, Tested By [Browserstack](https://www.browserstack.com)

+>Enable/disable specific elements and their related CSS and JS files to prevent overloading your site.

 ### Available Elements